ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-1-3.md

-Introduction: Benefits of Inspiring Others to Reach for Their Potential
+Benefits of Inspiring Others to Reach for Their Potential
 =======================================================================

 As a leader, inspiring others to reach for their potential is one of the most important things you can do.
 When you lead with purpose and passion, you create a positive work environment where team members feel valued and supported.
 This, in turn, promotes motivation, engagement, and productivity, which leads to better results for your organization.